unparalleled-js/docs-1/developing-connectors/sdk/authentication/header-authentication.md

 end
 ```

-> The "apply" block will not be applied to any requests made in "acquire".
-So you will have to include the required credentials for a successful API request here.
+> The `apply` block will not be applied to any requests made in `acquire`.
+So you will have to include the required credentials for a successful API request there.

-Check out our [custom authentication documents](developing-connectors/sdk/authentication/custom-authentication.md) to find out other methods to authorise your custom connector on Workato.
+Check out our [custom authentication documents](developing-connectors/sdk/authentication/custom-authentication.md) to find out other ways to authenticate your custom connector on Workato.